Junehong-vtech/React-Redux-React_Redux/README.md

 The `connect()` function connects a React component to a Redux store.
 #### bindActionCreators()
 The only use case for bindActionCreators is when you want to pass some action creators down to a component that isn't aware of Redux, and you don't want to pass dispatch or the Redux store to it.
+#### reduxForm()
+Creates a decorator with which you use redux-form to connect your form component to Redux.
+It takes a config parameter which lets you configure your form.

 #### Hooks
 React's "hooks" APIs give function components the ability to use local component state, execute side effects, and more.